patrickcping/pingone-go/docs/ManagementAPIsApplicationsApplicationResourceGrantsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvIDApplicationsAppIDGrantsGrantIDPutRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateApplicationGrantRequest struct via the builder pattern

 Name | Type | Description  | Notes